-No distribution is made under the TEDF or the Producer Grant Program in any year in which total industry production falls below 30 million tons.
-Any portion of the TEDF fund not released within two years of deposit is divided, with two-thirds to the Environmental Protection Fund and one-third to the Douglas J. Johnson Economic Protection Trust Fund.
-To date, all funds have been approved and released to the taconite producers before the two-year deadline expiration.
+No distribution is made under the TEDF in any year in which total industry production falls below 30 million tons.
+Any portion of the TEDF fund not released within one year of deposit is divided, with two-thirds to the Environmental Protection Fund and one-third to the Douglas J. Johnson Economic Protection Trust Fund.
+To date, all funds have been approved and released to the taconite producers before the deadline expiration.
 The 2001 legislature made the TEDF permanent at 30.1 cpt for distributions in 2002 and thereafter.
 The first 15.4 cents (of the 30.1 cents) does not require a matching investment by the company.
 A matching expenditure of at least 50 percent is required to qualify for the additional 14.7 cents per ton (above 15.4 cents).